-All hydromodification control projects are also subject to the LID retention requirement for stormwater quality.
-Selection of hydromodification control BMPs to meet the Hydromodification Management Standard (Chapter 4) shall comply with the step-bystep process for incorporating stormwater management control measures described in Section 2 of the TGM (VCSQMP, 2011).
+All hydromodification control projects are also subject to the LID retention requirement for stormwater quality and flood control requirements.
+Selection of hydromodification control BMPs to meet the Hydromodification Management Standard (Chapter 4) shall comply with the step-by-step process for incorporating stormwater management control measures described in Section 2 of the TGM (VCSQMP, 2011), which includes a step for meeting flood control requirements, per the Ventura County Hydrology Manual (VCWPD, 2010).
 The flowchart illustrating this process is presented in Figure 2-1 of the TGM and Figure 5-1 in this HCP.

-In many cases, stormwater quality control measures (i.e., site design principles and techniques, source control measures, retention BMPs, biofiltration BMPs, and treatment control measures) provide full or partial compliance with hydromodification requirements.
+In many cases, stormwater quality control measures (i.e., site design principles and techniques, source control measures, retention BMPs, biofiltration BMPs, and treatment control measures) provide full or partial compliance with hydromodification and flood control requirements.
 All retention BMPs provide volume reduction to fully or partially satisfy the volume matching criteria applicable to projects.
-In addition, both retention and biotreatment BMPs can provide flow control benefits to fully or partially satisfy hydromodification requirements.
+In addition, both retention and biotreatment BMPs can provide flow control benefits to fully or partially satisfy hydromodification and flood control requirements.